webpack/webpack-cli/OPTIONS.md

   --no-module-parser-javascript-auto-require-include                                 Negative 'module-parser-javascript-auto-require-include' option.
   --module-parser-javascript-auto-require-js                                         Enable/disable parsing of require.js special syntax like require.config, requirejs.config, require.version and requirejs.onError.
   --no-module-parser-javascript-auto-require-js                                      Negative 'module-parser-javascript-auto-require-js' option.
+  --module-parser-javascript-auto-strict-export-presence                             Emit errors instead of warnings when imported names don't exist in imported module.
+  --no-module-parser-javascript-auto-strict-export-presence                          Negative 'module-parser-javascript-auto-strict-export-presence' option.
+  --module-parser-javascript-auto-strict-this-context-on-imports                     Handle the this context correctly according to the spec for namespace objects.
+  --no-module-parser-javascript-auto-strict-this-context-on-imports                  Negative 'module-parser-javascript-auto-strict-this-context-on-imports' option.
   --module-parser-javascript-auto-system                                             Enable/disable parsing of System.js special syntax like System.import, System.get, System.set and System.register.
   --no-module-parser-javascript-auto-system                                          Negative 'module-parser-javascript-auto-system' option.
+  --module-parser-javascript-auto-unknown-context-critical                           Enable warnings when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-auto-unknown-context-critical                        Negative 'module-parser-javascript-auto-unknown-context-critical' option.
+  --module-parser-javascript-auto-unknown-context-recursive                          Enable recursive directory lookup when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-auto-unknown-context-recursive                       Negative 'module-parser-javascript-auto-unknown-context-recursive' option.
+  --module-parser-javascript-auto-unknown-context-reg-exp <value>                    Sets the regular expression when using the require function in a not statically analyse-able way.
+  --module-parser-javascript-auto-unknown-context-request <value>                    Sets the request when using the require function in a not statically analyse-able way.
   --module-parser-javascript-auto-url                                                Enable/disable parsing of new URL() syntax.
   --no-module-parser-javascript-auto-url                                             Negative 'module-parser-javascript-auto-url' option.
   --module-parser-javascript-auto-worker <value...>                                  Specify a syntax that should be parsed as WebWorker reference.
 'Abc' handles 'new Abc()', 'Abc from xyz' handles 'import { Abc } from "xyz"; new Abc()', 'abc()' handles 'abc()', and combinations are also possible.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
   --module-parser-javascript-auto-worker-reset                                       Clear all items provided in configuration.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
+  --module-parser-javascript-auto-wrapped-context-critical                           Enable warnings for partial dynamic dependencies.
+  --no-module-parser-javascript-auto-wrapped-context-critical                        Negative 'module-parser-javascript-auto-wrapped-context-critical' option.
+  --module-parser-javascript-auto-wrapped-context-recursive                          Enable recursive directory lookup for partial dynamic dependencies.
+  --no-module-parser-javascript-auto-wrapped-context-recursive                       Negative 'module-parser-javascript-auto-wrapped-context-recursive' option.
+  --module-parser-javascript-auto-wrapped-context-reg-exp <value>                    Set the inner regular expression for partial dynamic dependencies.
   --module-parser-javascript-dynamic-amd                                             You can pass `false` to disable AMD support.
   --no-module-parser-javascript-dynamic-amd                                          Negative 'module-parser-javascript-dynamic-amd' option.
   --module-parser-javascript-dynamic-browserify                                      Enable/disable special handling for browserify bundles.
   --no-module-parser-javascript-dynamic-browserify                                   Negative 'module-parser-javascript-dynamic-browserify' option.
   --module-parser-javascript-dynamic-commonjs                                        Enable/disable parsing of CommonJs syntax.
   --no-module-parser-javascript-dynamic-commonjs                                     Negative 'module-parser-javascript-dynamic-commonjs' option.
+  --module-parser-javascript-dynamic-commonjs-magic-comments                         Enable/disable parsing of magic comments in CommonJs syntax.
+  --no-module-parser-javascript-dynamic-commonjs-magic-comments                      Negative 'module-parser-javascript-dynamic-commonjs-magic-comments' option.
+  --module-parser-javascript-dynamic-expr-context-critical                           Enable warnings for full dynamic dependencies.
+  --no-module-parser-javascript-dynamic-expr-context-critical                        Negative 'module-parser-javascript-dynamic-expr-context-critical' option.
+  --module-parser-javascript-dynamic-expr-context-recursive                          Enable recursive directory lookup for full dynamic dependencies.
+  --no-module-parser-javascript-dynamic-expr-context-recursive                       Negative 'module-parser-javascript-dynamic-expr-context-recursive' option.
+  --module-parser-javascript-dynamic-expr-context-reg-exp <value>                    Sets the default regular expression for full dynamic dependencies.
+  --module-parser-javascript-dynamic-expr-context-request <value>                    Set the default request for full dynamic dependencies.
   --module-parser-javascript-dynamic-harmony                                         Enable/disable parsing of EcmaScript Modules syntax.
   --no-module-parser-javascript-dynamic-harmony                                      Negative 'module-parser-javascript-dynamic-harmony' option.
   --module-parser-javascript-dynamic-import                                          Enable/disable parsing of import() syntax.